aregsar/aregsarblog/blog/2020/laravel-fortify-auth-with-blade-and-bootstrap/index.md

 Fortify::createUsersUsing(CreateNewUser::class)
 ```

+These actions will be used in the Fortify Featurs that we implement in future posts

 ## Enabling auth features using Fortify features Config

-config/fortify.php

-'features' section has and array of Fortify features that we can turn on by adding the feature to the array.
+The features that we want to enable are listed in the `'features'` array of the `config/fortify.php` file

-here is the out of the box configuration
+Here is the out of the box configuration:

 ```php
 'features'=>[